 While creating the prototypes and pilots, Tata Consulting Engineers (TCE) realised the acute shortage of a vital component, Zeolite, to convert PSA Nitrogen plants to produce Oxygen.
 The same is also required for installing new oxygen plants.

 TCE partnered with Tata Chemical for the required sourcing of Zeolite from Europe.
 With the support of the Ministry of Commerce, PSA, DSIR & CSIR, we received GOI – IAF support for urgent airlifting of this critical resource to convert and install new oxygen plants.

-Multiple Ventilator design were studied feasibility under emergency conditions was evaluated (No prototypes were done, only feasibility evaluations)
+Multiple Ventilator design were studied for feasibility under emergency conditions (No prototypes were created, only feasibility evaluations and recommendation made)

 As the COVID-19 pandemic posed newer medical challenges.
 Hospitals across the country face infrastructure challenges for increasing the Oxygen Generation and then ensuring the last mile connectivity of this oxygen.
 Tata Consulting Engineers (TCE) is consulting across various States, namely Rajasthan, Maharashtra, Uttar Pradesh, Odisha, Andhra Pradesh, Silvassa and Gujarat to help with the supply chain and capacity enhancement.